 Not all of your students will have the familiarity or the access to certain types of digital technology.
 If you have a concern about a particular student, including a student’s understanding of or access to technology required for online learning in your course, please Raise an Academic Concern Flag in Success@Furman.
 Several options include:

 The Furman Counseling Center has assembled a number of resources for you to share with your students who may be in need of mental health support during flexible instruction scenarios.
+The Center recently launched a new set of online tools and services available to students, staff, and faculty to support mental health and wellness.
+TAOConnect replaces previous support provided by Well Track, is available 24-hrs a day, and is free!
 Students are encouraged to communicate directly with a member of the Counseling Services team for personalized support.
+For additional updates and resources, please see this recent campus announcement.

 For students who experience test anxiety, a switch to an online assessment format can elevate these feelings.
 In particular, high stakes online proctored exams can elicit elevated apprehension.
 You can help reduce online exam anxiety: